Beavers at Ennerdale

 What will happen next?

-We expect to receive a response by early July 2025.
-If successful, we will engage with those likely to be affected by the proposals from this point.
+We plan to submit our additional information before the end of 2025.
+If we are invited to prepare a full application, we will engage with those likely to be affected by the proposals from this point.

 What can I do?